japila-books/apache-spark-internals/docs/webui/StorageListener.md

 `onStageCompleted` finds the identifiers of the RDDs that have participated in the completed stage and removes them from <<_rddInfoMap, _rddInfoMap>> registry as well as the RDDs that are no longer cached.

-NOTE: `onStageCompleted` is part of xref:ROOT:SparkListener.adoc#onStageCompleted[SparkListener contract] to announce that a stage has finished.
+NOTE: `onStageCompleted` is part of ROOT:SparkListener.md#onStageCompleted[SparkListener contract] to announce that a stage has finished.

 == [[onStageSubmitted]] Intercepting Stage Submitted Events -- `onStageSubmitted` Callback